MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsThirdPartyVideoSystem.md

 ## DESCRIPTION
 Third-party video systems are VTC devices that provide remote users with telepresence capabilities (most notably audio and video).
-In Skype for Business Server 2015, third-party VTC devices can be configured as Active Directory contact objects, much in the same way that analog phones and common area phones can be configured as contact objects.
+In Skype for Business Server, third-party VTC devices can be configured as Active Directory contact objects, much in the same way that analog phones and common area phones can be configured as contact objects.
 Associating each VTC device with a contact object makes it easy for administrators to track, and to manage, these devices.
-VTC contact objects can be created by using the New-CsThirdPartyVideoSystem cmdlet.
+VTC contact objects can be created by using the `New-CsThirdPartyVideoSystem` cmdlet.
-If you later need to modify the property values for one of these contact objects you can do so by using the Set-CsThirdPartyVideoSystem cmdlet.
+If you later need to modify the property values for one of these contact objects you can do so by using the `Set-CsThirdPartyVideoSystem` cmdlet.

 ## EXAMPLES

-### -------------------------- Example 1 -------------------------- (Skype for Business Server 2015)
+### -------------------------- Example 1 --------------------------
 ```
+Get-CsThirdPartyVideoSystem -Filter {DisplayName -eq "Redmond Video System" | Set-CsThirdPartyVideoSystem -SipAddress "sip:redmondvideo$litwareinc.com"
 ```

 The command shown in Example 1 changes the SIP address for the third-party video system with the Active Directory display name Redmond Video System.
-To carry out this task, the command first uses the Get-CsThirdPartyVideoSystem cmdlet and the Filter parameter to return the video system that has the Active Directory display name Redmond Video System.
+To carry out this task, the command first uses the `Get-CsThirdPartyVideoSystem` cmdlet and the Filter parameter to return the video system that has the Active Directory display name Redmond Video System.
-The contact object for that system is then piped to the Set-CsThirdPartyVideoSystem cmdlet, which changes the object's SIP address to sip:redmondvideo@litwareinc.com.
+The contact object for that system is then piped to the `Set-CsThirdPartyVideoSystem` cmdlet, which changes the object's SIP address to sip:redmondvideo@litwareinc.com.

-Get-CsThirdPartyVideoSystem -Filter {DisplayName -eq "Redmond Video System" | Set-CsThirdPartyVideoSystem -SipAddress "sip:redmondvideo$litwareinc.com"

-### -------------------------- Example 2 -------------------------- (Skype for Business Server 2015)
+### -------------------------- Example 2 --------------------------
 ```
+Get-CsThirdPartyVideoSystem | Set-CsThirdPartyVideoSystem -Enabled $False
 ```

 In Example 2, all the third-party video systems configured for use in the organization are disabled.
-In order to do this, the command first uses the Get-CsThirdPartyVideoSystem cmdlet (without any parameters) to return a collection of all the available video systems.
+In order to do this, the command first uses the `Get-CsThirdPartyVideoSystem` cmdlet (without any parameters) to return a collection of all the available video systems.
-That collection is then piped to the Set-CsThirdPartyVideoSystem cmdlet, which disables each system by setting the Enabled property to False ($False).
+That collection is then piped to the `Set-CsThirdPartyVideoSystem` cmdlet, which disables each system by setting the Enabled property to False ($False).

-Get-CsThirdPartyVideoSystem | Set-CsThirdPartyVideoSystem -Enabled $False

 ## PARAMETERS